 Aligning the interests of our executive officers with those of our stockholders is an important objective of our compensation program.
-In order to accomplish this objective, we tie a significant portion of the total compensation of executive officers to our long-term stock performance through the grant of equity awards and our stock retention guidelines that require our executive officers to retain a specified amount of their equity.
+To accomplish this objective, we tie a significant portion of our executive officers' total compensation to our long-term stock performance through the grant of equity awards and to our equity retention guidelines, which require our executive officers to retain a specified amount of their equity.
 We also believe that equity compensation helps motivate executive officers to drive earnings growth because they will be rewarded with increased equity value, and assists in the retention of executive officers who may have significant value tied up in unvested equity awards.

 We periodically review and adjust the level of our equity awards.
-We do not use a fixed formula or criteria in determining whether to adjust the level of equity awards, but subjectively evaluate a variety of factors consisting of:
+We do not use a fixed formula or criteria in determining whether to adjust the level of equity awards, but subjectively evaluate a variety of factors, such as:

 - Practices of peer companies;

 - Degree of responsibility for overall corporate performance;

 - Overall compensation levels;

 - Changes in position and/or responsibilities;

 - Individual performance;

 - Company performance;

 - Total stockholder return;

 - Degree of performance risk in the equity grant program;

 - Potential dilution of our overall equity grants;

-- Accumulated realized and unrealized value of past equity awards; - Associated expenses of equity awards; - The recommendations of the chief executive officer; and - Data and context provided by our compensation consultant.
+- Accumulated realized and unrealized value of past equity awards;

+- Associated expenses of equity awards;

+- The recommendations of the CEO; and

+- Data and context provided by our compensation consultant.